 Should You Write Your Resume in First Person or Third Person? …It’s Complicated.

-A lot of job seekers get tripped up on voice when they sit down to write their resumes.
+A lot of job seekers get tripped up on voice when they sit down to try and write their resume in first person.
 The trick?
-Lose the I.
+Lose the “I” and all other first person pronouns.

 By: Jennifer Meehan | Contributor for Let’s Eat, Grandma